 Organisations such as Shelter and Crisis argue that the official statistics do not give a full picture of homelessness in England.
 The figures exclude those who are homeless but who do not approach a local authority for assistance and those who do not meet the statutory criteria.
 Local authorities are increasingly adopting informal responses to tackling homelessness, which can result in households falling outside the official quarterly monitoring process.
 In December 2015 the UK Statistics Authority published an assessment of compliance with the Code of Practice for Official Statistics in relation to DCLG's homelessness and rough sleeping statistics.
 The assessment found that the Homelessness Prevention and Relief statistics "do not currently meet the standard to be National Statistics."

 Homelessness arising from parents/friends/relatives being no longer willing or able to provide accommodation remains significant, as does homelessness arising from the breakdown of a violent relationship.
 However, the most frequently cited reason for loss of the last settled home is now the ending of an assured shorthold tenancy in the private rented sector.
-In the first quarter of 2016 this reason was behind 41% of all statutory homeless acceptances in London.
+In the second quarter of 2016 this reason was behind 41% of all statutory homeless acceptances in London.

 The increase in statutory homelessness since 2009/10 is attributed to a number of factors, of which the most important is identified as the continuing shortfall in levels of new house building relative to levels of household formation.
 Housing Benefit reforms are also viewed as a contributory factor, particularly in London.